Updated on September 23rd, 2022 by Bob Ciura

 There are a number of high-quality investment opportunities available in Canada for purchase by United States investors.

-In fact, the S&P/TSX Composite Index – Canada’s most comprehensive index of equity securities – is full of opportunities, particularly in the financial and energy sectors.
-You can download your list of every stock in the S&P/TSX Composite Index using the link below:
+In fact, the TSX 60 – Canada’s stock market index of its 60 largest companies – is full of potential investment opportunities.
+You can download your list of TSX 60 stocks using the link below:

 One of the complicated factors of investing in Canadian stocks for U.S. residents is the tax implications.
 Are Canadian stocks taxed just like their United States counterparts, or are there significant differences?
 Do taxes need to be paid to both the IRS and the CRA (the Canadian tax authority), or just the IRS?